dapp-protocols/Blockchain-Abstraction-Layer/ABI Tips.md

 # Overview

-A BAL contract that will be deployed to an EOSIO backend must be paired with an [Application Binary Interface (ABI)](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/abi/understanding-abi-files) during deployment.
+A BAL contract that will be deployed to a Leap backend must be paired with an [Application Binary Interface (ABI)](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/abi/understanding-abi-files) during deployment.
 The following tips are intended to assist those developers who will manually construct their own ABI.

-# Tips for Creating an EOSIO ABI for a BAL contract
+# Tips for Creating a Leap ABI for a BAL contract

 - ABI action names MUST match their declaration in the BAL contract's C++ header DESCRIBE_ACTION names